sigstore/cosign/README.md

 ## Installation

-For now, clone and `go build -o cosign ./cmd`.
+For now, clone the repository and run:

-I'll publish releases when I'm comfortable supporting this for others to use.
+    go build -o cosign ./cmd/cosign

+Alternatively, if you have Go 1.16+, you can directly install by running:

+    go install github.com/sigstore/cosign/cmd/cosign@latest

+and the resulting binary will be placed at `$HOME/go/bin/cosign`.

+We'll publish releases at a later time.

 ## Quick Start